What is the redeemer city ministry program?

 Will the RCM program provide acceptable preparation for ordination?

-The RCM program is designed so that graduates could pursue ordination.
+The RCM program is designed so that graduates can pursue ordination.
 Candidates for the ministry are encouraged to talk to their denominational representatives about how this program meets the academic and training requirements for ordination.

 The RTS MABS offers all the Biblical, theological, and historical studies of the MDiv.
 All the practical theology that is ordinarily delivered within the MDiv for academic credit will instead be taught in the CMY by practitioners who are ministering in the city.
 Therefore, all the subjects, bases and topics of the MDiv are covered.
 Some presbyteries and denominations have standards for training that ordain candidates with a MA, as long as all the topics and subjects have been taught and the practical areas of ministry are learned and experienced.
 The RCM program in NYC seeks to meet those standards.